 Typically central neurocytomas present with symptoms of increased intracranial pressure, headaches being most frequent, or seizures (especially tumours with extra ventricular extension).

 A relatively short clinical course, typically only a few months, is most common.
 Rarely central neurocytomas may be associated with sudden death secondary to acute ventricular obstruction 4.
 Also rare, is a sudden presentation due to intraventricular haemorrhage 7.

 Initially described as recently as 1982, central neurocytomas demonstrate neuronal differentiation and histologically appear similar to oligodendrogliomas.
 This has historically has resulted in many tumours erroneously categorised.
+They lack co-deletion of 1p19q which is characteristic of oligodendroglioma.
 The cells are typically uniform and round with a salt and pepper appearance.

 The initial description classified them as WHO grade I lesions, however this was upgraded in 1993 to WHO grade II as it was recognised that at least some of these tumours exhibited more aggressive behaviour 10.